Michael Allan Wolf

 - Organizations: The Florida Bar, American Society for Legal History; Former Welfare Reform Subcommittee, Virginia Commission to Stimulate Personal Initiative to Overcome Poverty; Consultant, U.S. Department of Housing and Urban Development.

-- The acquisition and possession of real and personal property, estates in land, introduction to future interests, landlord and tenant, easements, licenses, constitutional takings, zoning, public access, and covenants and rights incident to land ownership.
+- The acquisition and possession of real and personal property; estates in land; introduction to future interests; landlord and tenant; survey of modern land transactions and methods of title assurance; easements; and licenses, covenants, and rights incident to land ownership.

 - A study of the legal aspects of the allocation and development of land resources; private controls through covenants and easements; public regulation and control through zoning and subdivision regulation; social, economic and political implications of land regulations; eminent domain; selected current problems such as growth management, historic preservation, environmental regulations, and urban development.
-Prerequisite: Property

 - Introduction to United States Constitutional Law.
 Topics include judicial enforcement of the Constitution to preserve individual liberties; judicial review; separation of powers; structure and powers of the federal government; and federalism.